From our Free Quilt Block Pattern Library

 The Evening Star quilt block is one of many variations of a Sawtooth Star block—this time the star is light and the background is dark.

-We'll use a technique called 'connector corners' to make the four Flying Geese units needed for this block.
+We'll use a technique called 'connector' or 'folded' corners to make the four Flying Geese units needed for this block.

-Since the piecing goes so very quickly, this would be a good option for a last minute baby quilt.
+Since the piecing goes so quickly, this is a great option for a last minute baby quilt.

 If you're a machine embroiderer, the open, un-pieced center square in the 8" finished block is 4", making it the perfect size to showcase one of your many 4" machine embroidery collections.